-- Ecologically friendly: Bamboo is a form of vegetation.
+Bamboo wood is a form of vegetation.
 Bamboo is highly renewable that grows to maturity within 3-5 years.
 This is much quicker than hardwood trees which take 20+ years to mature.

-- Durability: There are different types of bamboo that are very strong, durable and hard.
+There are different types of bamboo that are very strong, durable, and hard.
 Uncarbonized, natural bamboo that has been properly harvested and created will be similarly durable like red oak.
 Bamboo flooring that is strand woven is even harder than that.

-- Style: This is an actually a super trendy material for flooring that will instantly change your space.
+This is actually a super trendy material for flooring that will instantly change your space.
 It has a feel and appearance similar to that of your average hardwood and is still different and distinct.
 This can add quality to a room.

 Bamboo Flooring Cons & Disadvantages

-- VOC Emission: Bamboo planks are made by shredding or slicing the bamboo and adhering the pieces by using pressure, heat, and an adhesive that is resin based.
-Over time the adhesive will begin to release chemicals into air within your space over time.
+Bamboo planks are made by shredding or slicing the bamboo and adhering to the pieces by using pressure, heat, and an adhesive that is resin-based.
+Over time the adhesive will begin to release chemicals into the air within your space over time.
 Many bamboo floors will have adhesive in them, but the level of adhesive and VOC amount will vary depending on how the plank is made.

-- Scratches: Although the bamboo floor is easy to maintain, its hard to keep it perfect if it is used constantly.
+Although the bamboo floor is easy to maintain, it’s hard to keep it perfect if it is used constantly.
 There are many things that can cause scratches on the floor.
 Pet claws, furniture legs, and high heels can damage the floor even tiny particles and small grit can cause scratches over time.

-- Water damage: Bamboo is more water resistant to water damage than hardwood.
+Bamboo is more water-resistant to water damage than hardwood.
 It is still a natural material that is made from organic items, and excessive moisture can make it warp or start growing mold.
 A flood can cause damage to your bamboo floor.

-Installing bamboo flooring has more pros than cons and is a great choice for flooring installation or replacement.
+Bamboo flooring has more pros than cons, and is a great choice for flooring installation or replacement.
 Urban Custom offers bamboo flooring installation in Phoenix, Arizona.
 If you are interested in receiving a free bamboo flooring quote anywhere in the Phoenix Valley, give Urban Customs a call today at 1.800.401.3690.
 We offer free bamboo flooring quotes to the entire Phoenix Valley including: Phoenix, Chandler, Gilbert, Mesa, Tempe, Scottsdale, Glendale, Peoria, Surprise and more.